 The drought-induced water crisis in the Western Cape province, which could run out of supply in April if there are no rains, has hit the key tourism sector with visitors cancelling trips, an industry official said on Friday.

-Officials in Cape Town, South Africa’s tourism capital which boasts world renowned attractions such as Table Mountain, have tightened water restrictions to just 50 litres per person each day effective February 1, from the current 87 litres, as it faces the real risk of taps running dry from April 12, dubbed “day zero”.
+Officials in Cape Town, South Africa’s tourism capital which boasts world-renowned attractions such as Table Mountain, have tightened water restrictions to just 50 litres per person each day effective February 1, from the current 87 litres, as it faces the real risk of taps running dry from April 12, dubbed “day zero”.

 “The water crisis is having an impact on tourism.
-We have been informed by our members that they been receiving cancellations from both international and domestic travellers,” Cape Town Tourism CEO Enver Duminy said, without giving numbers.
+We have been informed by our members that they have been receiving cancellations from both international and domestic travellers,” Cape Town Tourism CEO Enver Duminy said, without giving numbers.

 “Prospective visitors have questions and are looking for clarity regarding the water crisis and contingency plans for Day Zero.
 As long as there is uncertainty about the water crisis, there will be an impact,” Duminy said in a written response to questions from the African News Agency.